ShadowFoxNixill/CSharp.Nixill.Docs/CSharp.Nixill.GTFS/Entities/Stop.md

 This is the value of the `wheelchair_boarding` property of the entity, and defaults to `Tristate.Unknown`.

-## `ZoneId`
+## `ZoneID`
 Read-only `string`: Identifies the fare zone for a stop.

 This is the value of the `zone_id` property of the entity.
 This field is required if providing fare information using `FareRule`s, otherwise it is optional.
-If this record represents a station or station entrance, the `ZoneId` is ignored.
+If this record represents a station or station entrance, the `ZoneID` is ignored.

 ## `Properties` (protected)